lino-network/lino-docs/docs/overview/intro.md

 ## LINO

 LINO is the fundamental unit of value on Lino blockchain.
 Lino blockchain is designed to algorithmically reward all contributors with newly minted LINO that is produced per block.
-You can access your LINO by registering an account on [lino](../lino_wallet_faq/faq.html#what-are-validators-and-what-do-they-do).
+You can access your LINO by registering an account on [Lino Wallet](https://account.lino.network).
 ## Lino Blockchain Highlights

 ### Earn LINO While Watching on Lino Apps